 Puberty and children with special needs

 Children with special needs are likely to go through puberty in the same way as other children.

 Some children might have delayed physical development because of chronic health problems, which might cause a delay in the onset of puberty.
 How your child manages puberty emotionally might also be affected by special needs.
 A health professional can answer any questions you might have about this.

 Physical changes during puberty make personal hygiene especially important.
 If your child has a caregiver or another grown-up who is involved in caring for your child, it might help to discuss your child’s physical changes with that person.
 Grown-ups should always ask permission to touch any private parts.

-Adolescence and ASD
+Video Puberty and ASD

 This short video is about puberty and ASD.
 You’ll find out why it’s a good idea to talk about puberty early with your child with ASD to give her time to adjust to changes.
 You’ll also hear from parents who share their stories and experiences of a child with ASD going through puberty.